Our winter service operations are carried out to assist the safe movement of road users and pedestrians and minimise delays caused by adverse weather.

 If wintry conditions persist and we have treated these roads then we will begin to treat the other roads.
 We aim to treat footpaths and paved areas if there is snow or frost over a longer period.

 Salt bins will be refilled when resources become available, provided the main salting routes and other busy roads have been attended.
-You can contact us to make a request.
+You can contact us to make a request by using the Contact Us email link on this page.

 When snow is forecast salt is spread on the roads to slow the rate of snow settling.
 Salt alone has very little effect on snow.
 Once the snow is about 25mm or 1 inch it is deep enough to plough.